• Skip to primary navigation

 Gorgonzola is a very old Italian cheese that dates back to Roman times.
 Some food historians say that it was first made in 879 AD in the Northern Italian town of Gorgonzola, close to Milan.
 Yes, there’s a town called Gorgonzola!

-A piece of gorgonzola, some taggiasca olives, a glass of milk and sprigs of marjoram
+A piece of gorgonzola, some taggiasca olives, a glass of milk and sprigs of marjoram.

 Step 1 Gather your ingredients.

 However, others believe Gorgonzola was born in Pasturo, a town in the Valsassina in Lombardy.
-Either way, it is the town that gave the cheese its name that remains the most famous even though it’s no longer a center of Gorgonzola production.
+Either way, it is the town that gave Gorgonzola cheese its name that remains the most famous even though it’s no longer a center of Gorgonzola production.

 Step 2 Perpare the ingredients.

-This first cheese was called ‘stracchino’, meaning tired in Italian This was a reference to the milk that came from cows that were exhausted after their long migration south!
+This first Gorgonzola cheese was called ‘stracchino’, meaning tired in Italian This was a reference to the milk that came from cows that were exhausted after their long migration south!

 Step 3 Put the milk and Gorgonzola in a pan and cook until the cheese melts.